It’s easy to travel between the Greek islands of Milos and Kimolos by ferry. This guide shows you how to get to Kimolos from Milos.

 Local Kimolos ferry vs bigger ferries

 If the weather is good, the local ferry that travels between Milos and Kimolos island is the best and cheapest option.
-Leaving from Pollonia, the journey to Psathi in Kimolos takes barely half an hour.
+Leaving from the smaller Milos ferry port at Pollonia, the journey to Psathi in Kimolos takes barely half an hour.

 Note that the larger ferries leave from Adamas port in Milos island, and so the journey time is almost double to Kimolos than the smaller local ferry service.